biplabua/biplabua.github.io/blog.md

 permalink: /blog/
 ---

-I will try to write on various topics of my interest.
-Although purpose of most writing is to improve my writing skills through this blogging.
-Bioinformatics topic that will find here mostly for my own documentation but might be helpful for you too.
+I will try to write on various topics of my interest here.
+Although the purpose of all these blogs is practice improve my writing skills.
+Bioinformatics topic that you will find here mostly for my own documentations but might be helpful for you too.
 You can also search my posts by category <a href="{{ site.baseurl }}/categories/">here</a>.

 <ul class="listing">
 {% for post in site.posts %}